2026-03-27

 Y = pixel.green - 1

-Using a test dataset of 27 locations (covering all 7 continents and 5 oceans) and 30 days (spanning all 4 main phases of the Moon), the following results were obtained:
+This algorithm was tested using 27 locations (covering all 7 continents and 5 oceans) and 30 days (spanning all 4 main phases of the Moon) to obtain the following results:

-This level of accuracy is sufficient for my use case.
+This level of accuracy is sufficient for Trail Sense.
 However, increasing the resolution of the tide images would reduce errors at the cost of a larger storage footprint.

 Hart-Davis Michael, Piccioni Gaia, Dettmering Denise, Schwatke Christian, Passaro Marcello, Seitz Florian (2021).
 EOT20 - A global Empirical Ocean Tide model from multi-mission satellite altimetry.
 SEANOE. https://doi.org/10.17882/79489